ParisGitCode/M1805-Final-Project/README.md

 # M1805-Final-Project

+For my final project I wanted to create a gallery of abstract art through the data of Earthquakes.
+I included my own photos for the layout of these pages.

 First, I declared a variable called timer and set it to 0.
 I also added a url that points to the USGS earthquake feed in CSV format, and I created placeholders for table and bg so I could load data and a background image later.

 Then, in the preload() function, I loaded the background image (grass.png) and the earthquake data table from the URL.
-I did this here because preload() ensures that assets are ready before the sketch starts running.

-Next, in the setup() function, I created a canvas that matches the size of my background image (640 by 382).
+I did this here because preload() ensures that assets are ready before the sketch starts running, and in the setup() function, I created a canvas that matches the size of my background image (640 by 382).
 I also aligned the text to the center and set the text size to 12 so that labels would be readable.
 I stuggled with this a bit but managed to fix it up. in the draw() function, I started by drawing the background image each frame.
 I added a timer by checking if the frame count was divisible by 60 (roughly one second at 60 FPS).
 Each time that condition was true, I incremented the timer.
 I displayed the timer at the bottom of the canvas in white text.

-Then, I made sure the earthquake data refreshed every 60 seconds.
+From there I made sure the earthquake data refreshed every 60 seconds.
 If the timer went above 60, I reloaded the table from the USGS feed and reset the timer back to zero.

 After that, I grabbed the number of rows in the table and set starting positions (x = 70, y = 50) for drawing the earthquake data.
 I looped through each row, pulling out the place and magnitude.
 I split the place string on “of” so I could display a cleaner location name.
 For the visualization, I used different colors depending on the magnitude: green for small earthquakes (<2), orange for medium ones (<4), and red for strong ones (≥4).
 I drew circles (ellipse) sized according to the magnitude, and then I added text labels for the location and magnitude just below each circle.